Top of Radiator Cold and the Bottom Hot

 This is not a huge job and, as long as you have turned off the water and is well within the capabilities of a DIY enthusiast.

-This possibly indicates a faulty central heating pump and this should be checked by an engineer.
+This possibly indicates a faulty central heating pump and this should be checked by a heating engineer.

 No Radiators Getting Very Warm

-This shows a build up of rust and sludge and the instruction for draining down should be followed.
+This shows a build up of rust and sludge and the instructions above for draining down should be followed.